NelsonPython/CTF-misc/OtterCTF_vol3.md

 How did the malware get installed?
 It must be because of one of Rick's bad habits.

 Previously, I found file pathes indicating the Bittorrent was involved.
 What is the torrent file associated with the vmware-tray.exe?
-Search for "rick and morty"
+I searched for "rick and morty"

 ```
 $ python3 vol.py -f /home/kali/13_memory/OtterCTF.vmem filescan | grep -i "rick and morty"